 SET NET CLIENT Puts this machine into client mode.
 SET NET SERVER Puts this machine into server mode.

-ATTACH NET <IP-addr>:<port> Attaches the machine to the given IP address and listening on the specified port.
-The IP address is given in a.b.c.d format ( $0 \le a$ , b, c, d $\le 255$ ).
+ATTACH NET <ip-addr>:<port></port></ip-addr> Attaches the machine to the given IP address and listening on the specified port.
+The IP address is given in a.b.c.d format ($0 \le a, b, c, d \le 255$).
 A typical example is "ATTACH NET 127.0.0.1:4000" which attaches to the local host at port 4000.
 Note that certain "small" port numbers might require special permissions.
 DETACH NET Detaches the machine from the network.

-The NET device supports the following debug flags (set with "SET NET DEBUG=f1{;f}" or "SET NET

-ACCEPT Show a message when a connection is accepted DROP Show a message when a connection is dropped

-IN Show all data received from the network OUT Show all data transmitted to the network
+The NET device supports the follow DEBUG" to enable all of them) ving debug flags (set with "SET NET DEBUG=f1{;f}" or "SET NET ACCEPT Show a message when a connection is accepted DROP Show a message when a connection is dropped IN Show all data received from the network OUT Show all data transmitted to the network